kubernetes-sigs/gateway-api/site-src/concepts/security-considerations.md

 !!! warning
     The validation policy shown here **IS AN EXAMPLE** and the cluster-admin should do adjustments to their own environment!
-Do not copy/paste this example with proper adjustments
+Do not copy/paste this example without proper adjustments

 The policy exemplified here will: